chickensoft-games/GoDotNet/README.md

 GoDotNet aims to make well-structured C# code for your Godot game a reality.

 While developing our own game, we couldn't find any simple C# solutions to solve problems like dependency injection, basic serialization of Godot objects, and state machines.
 So, we built our own mechanisms that were heavily inspired by other popular frameworks.
-We will probably never finish our game anyway, so might as well share! 🤷‍♀️.
+Hopefully you can benefit from them, too!

 For a full description of everything GoDotNet can do, read on!